 Full of quirky details — crochet placemats, small porcelain knick-knacks and hand made saucers and coasters — it’s an enjoyable space for a cup of coffee and getting some work done.
 No wonder it mainly attracts students and expats.

 8/5 Chayapoom, Soi 1, Chiang Mai • £

 Conveniently located in front of Top Garden Guesthouse, Cat House is a no-brainer when it comes to breakfast, lunch or just to get some work done.

-This vegan friendly restaurant offers much Thai cuisine with a twist.
-Inspired by the cuisine of world, cooking is done with what’s available, the fresh and seasonal ingredients.
+This vegan-friendly restaurant offers much Thai cuisine with a twist.
+Inspired by the cuisine of the world, cooking is done with what’s available, the fresh and seasonal ingredients.
 The social aspect of Cat House is also a strong selling point; all the staff comes from Myanmar and the owner, Jacky, believes that mentoring them will provide them with the tools to accomplish their dreams.